frankmayer/ArangoDB-PHP-Core/README.md

 - Includes a few test classes that provide basic testing functionality against the server and also a bit of insight on how to build a client on top of the core.

+####PHP Versions:

+Supported: 5.3, 5.4, 5.5

+Recomended: 5.4, 5.5

+Notes:

+While PHP 5.3 is still supported, the core client runs faster and with a smaller memory footprint, when used with PHP 5.4 and newer.
+In other words...
+Do yourself a favor and upgrade to PHP 5.4 or even better to PHP 5.5.

 #####Caution:
 This project is at the moment in a __highly experimental__ phase.
 The API is not yet stable and there most probably will be significant changes to it.